xuankimtran/docs-1/pages/katalon-analytics/docs/kte-whats-new-in-testops-1.md

 * Distribute multiple test suites across available test environments
 * Reduce execution time
 * Minimize efforts to deliver results faster

-For detailed instructions on how to subscribe to TestOps 1.0, click here.